-On May 26, 2010, the Annual Shareholders Meeting resolved to adopt a set of rules, to be administered by the Company's Supervisory Board, for the issuing of up to 27,253,674 share options to the Management Board and employees of Netia Group, each option authorising its holder to receive up to half of one series L share for subscription price equal to the nominal value of the shares in the Company i. e.
+On May 26, 2010, the Annual Shareholders Meeting resolved to adopt a set of rules, to be administered by the Company's Supervisory Board, for the issuing of up to 27,253,674 share options to the Management Board and employees of Netia Group, each option authorising its holder to receive up to half of one series L share for subscription price per share equal to the nominal value of the shares in the Company i. e.
 PLN 1, such subscription price to be paid by the Company or its subsidiaries.
+These share options vest after three years and vesting is also subject to performance conditions.
 The latest exercise date of these share options may be not later than May 26, 2020.
 In order to satisfy the claims arising from the exercise of the options under New Plan, the Shareholders Meeting resolved to authorize the issuance of up to 13,626,837 series L shares.

-In the three-month period ended March 31, 2011 the Supervisory Board granted 1,725,000 options to members of the Management Board under 2011 Plan.
-As at March 31, 2011, the weighted average remaining contractual life of the outstanding options was 9 years.
+In the six-month period ended June 30, 2011 the Supervisory Board granted 1,725,000 options to members of the Management Board under 2011 Plan.
+As at June 30, 2011, the weighted average remaining contractual life of the outstanding options was 9 years.
 The outstanding options are exercisable until May 26, 2020.
 Upon exercise of the options, Netia will issue to each exercising participant the number of shares representing such participant's gain resulting from the exercise of the options, being the difference between the market price of the Company's shares as of the date of exercise of the options and strike price of the options.
-The participant will not be required to pay the strike price of PLN 5.23.
+Accordingly the participant is not be required to pay the strike price of PLN 5.23.

-Three-month period ended March 31, 2011
+Six-month period ended June 30, 2011